theultimate1/twitter-fire-scraper/coding/twitter-fire-scraper/README.md

 - A twitter handle you're authorized to make queries on behalf of

 You are to put these into a file called `secrets.json` at the root of this directory.

 An example file is provided for you to base your file off of, called `secrets.example.json`.

+### MongoDB secrets

+There is an entry in `secrets.json` that expects a MongoDB connection string, and a default one is provided in `secrets.example.json`.

+It expects a URL to a MongoDB server, and looks like this:

+    mongodb://localhost:27017/

 ## Setting up a database

-TODO mongodb
+For the database, we have chosen to use MongoDB since twitter data is stored in JSON and MongoDB is very well-suited for storing JSON data.

+Follow [this tutorial](https://docs.mongodb.com/v3.2/tutorial/) on how to install MongoDB.

 ## Installing Python

-This runs Python 2.7, so install Python 2.7
+This runs Python 2.7, so [install Python 2.7](https://www.python.org/downloads/release/python-2713/)

 I used Pipenv, a Python dependency manager, to track and manage the packages installed.